wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

     A string representing the name of the event.
 Each event type has a unique name.

 required_acl (optional)
     Either a string or null.
-Currently used by xivo-websocketd to determine if a client can receive the event or not.
+Currently used by wazo-websocketd to determine if a client can receive the event or not.
 See the :ref:`ws-events-acl` section for more information.